LaunchCode-Education-Archived/cs50x-live/how-to-take-this-class/README.md

 Watch | Lecture | <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ" target="_blank">Things Every Beginner Programmer Should Know</a> | Watch this short video that is _essential_ viewing for any beginner coder.
 Read | Lecture Notes | <a href="https://en.wikipedia.org/wiki/Rickrolling" target="_blank">Beginner Programmer Tips</a> | Read over these notes that will explain the previous lecture.

-Tasks are given specific names, which tell you (the student) how you should complete that task.
+Tasks are given specific names, which tell you how you should complete that task.
 Below is a glossary of those task names, and what they mean:

 ###Task / Resource Glossary
 * **Follow-Along**: Follow along with an instructor as he/she implements a program.
 As you watch the video, type your own personal copy of the program.